Author: Azizur Rahman 15 September 2020

 A number of anti-fraud organisations have argued that the government’s decision not to publish lists of companies that have received coronavirus loan payments has encouraged fraud.

 The lack of transparency, it is claimed, has encouraged fraudulent claims as the applications are not being subject to full scrutiny.

-His piece, which was published by Lawyer Monthly, can be read here.
+The piece, which was published by Lawyer Monthly, can be read here.